NuevoFoundation/workshops/content/english/debugging/e2-binary-heap.md

 In our implementation, we start indexing from `1` to save a bit of computation.
 So the root of the binary heap is located in `heap.__arr[1]` instead of `heap.__arr[0]`.
 All the functions have comments about their function in `binary_heap.h`.

 The implementation **will** be tested against duplicates, so make sure to handle those.
 Also, while the heap is fixed in size, the data is stored in the heap.
-Make sure that the data is free'd!
+Make sure that the data is `free`'d!

 {{% notice tip %}}
 The `createHeap` and `heapPrint` functions have already been tested and have been verified to work.